telerik/xaml-docs/controls/radtreeview/getting-started/getting-started.md

 #### __Figure 1: RadTreeView flat data example__
 ![](images/radtreeview-getting-started-01.png)

-> The Items property of the treeview component is also its content property so adding the children through the Items collection is not necessary in XAML.
+> The __Items__ property of the treeview component is also its content property, so adding the children through the Items collection is not necessary in XAML.
 You can do it without wrapping the items into the RadTreeView.Items tag.
-Same applies for the Items property of RadTreeViewItem.
+The same applies for the __Items__ property of RadTreeViewItem.

-__RadTreeViewItem__ is hierarchical items control which means that it can contain children containers that hold children on their own.
-In other words you can nest items into another item.
+__RadTreeViewItem__ is hierarchical items control, which means that it can contain children containers that hold children on their own.
+In other words, you can nest items into another item.

-> The RadTreeViewItem class expose a __Header__ property which is used to define the content of its header.
+> The __RadTreeViewItem__ class expose a __Header__ property that is used to define the content of its header.

 #### __[XAML] Example 4: Nesting RadTreeViewItems__
 {{region radtreeview-getting-started_05}}